§case study

 Conclusion

-If you remember one thing, make it this: in 2025/2026, SaaS business valuation multiples are a test of profitability discipline.
+If you remember one thing, make it this: in 2026, SaaS valuation multiples are a test of profitability discipline.
 Growth still matters, but only when it is funded by the business, not by hope.

-That is exactly how I protect SaaS business valuation multiples in a cautious market.
-Start with a hard baseline using Valuefy, pressure-test it with the SaaS valuation calculator, and then focus on the few metrics that move the multiple: margin, payback, and retention.
+That is exactly how I protect SaaS valuation multiples in a cautious market.
+Start with a hard baseline using the full valuation report, pressure-test it with the SaaS valuation calculator, and then focus on the few metrics that move the multiple: margin, payback, and retention.
 If you do that, you will not just get a higher number, you will keep it through diligence.

 Frequently asked questions